-- a) "Neovascularization" an increase in the blood supply to the muscles by generating additional capillaries - 1) Brings more nutrients - 2) Removes more waste materials faster - b) Increase in the size and number of "mitochondria" (these are energy producing organelles in the cells) - c) Increase in the proportion of Type I ("slow twitch") muscle fibers - 3.
-Efficiency: fine tuning of any repetitive process (Musicians!) - a) Refinement of neuron connections between all active brain modules (learning and practice) - b) Reduction in unnecessary muscle contractions ("tension") less energy needed and finer control possible (see demos in Part I) - c) Reduced tendency for muscle strain
+- a) An increase in the blood supply to the muscles by making extra blood vessels (called "neovascularization") - 1) Brings more nutrients - 2) Removes more waste materials faster - b) Increase in the size and number of "mitochondria" (these are energy producing organelles in the cells) - c) Increase in the proportion of Type I ("slow twitch") muscle fibers

-4. Remember that our bodies are made to adapt to our needs and are usually capable of meeting our demands If this physiological process is gradual and well directed!
+- a) Refinement of neuron connections between all active brain modules (learning and practice) - Reduction in unnecessary muscle contractions ("tension") less energy needed and finer control possible (see demos in Part I) - c) Reduced tendency for muscle strain - 4.
+Remember that our bodies are made to adapt to our needs and are usually capable of meeting our demands If this physiological process is gradual and well directed!
 Slow gradual improvement is always possible